emrgnt-cmplxty/fermi/docs/0.old/front-end/introduction.md

 ### Deploying Smart Contracts {#deploying-smart-contracts}

-There is only one "mainnet" where Axion is "real".
+There is only one "mainnet" where Fermi is "real".
 There is a testnet and you can run your own local network.
 The state of your contract will depend on which network it's deployed to and if you are calling it from the same network, so make sure to double check your configuration when deploying / testing / calling.
 See [Networks](/docs/concepts/networks) for more information.

 ## Getting up to Speed: First Steps {#getting-up-to-speed-first-steps}

-One approach to learning app development with Axion is to read through all of the sections identified above before writing your contract.
+One approach to learning app development with Fermi is to read through all of the sections identified above before writing your contract.

 If you prefer a more experimental and rapid approach, try the following:

-1. Explore [Axion Examples](http://near.dev/) to deploy one of several sample applications in minutes.
+1. Explore [Fermi Examples](http://near.dev/) to deploy one of several sample applications in minutes.
 You will be able to deploy them using Gitpod's web-hosted environment, modify the code, play with them in the browser there and view transactions on the blockchain via an explorer or wallet.
 You can modify this code into your own apps.
 2. Use your own development environment to create dApps
    1. Beginner level setup (recommended): [TestNet](https://near-nodes.io/validator/running-a-node)
 3. Follow our introductory [JavaScript library Guides](/docs/tutorials/front-end/naj-examples) to
    1. Create an account
-   2. Authenticate with Axion CLI
+   2. Authenticate with Fermi CLI
    3. Prepare your developer playground (a single HTML file with inline JavaScript)
    4. Explore levels of abstraction in `near-api-js`
    5. Send yourself money (after hacking on our wallet storage to learn how it works)